504 plan

 Scaffolding

-The temporary assistance/support by the teacher to help students know how to do something, so that the student can complete a similar task alone.
+Scaffolding refers to temporary supports that help students do something so that they can complete a similar task alone.

 Scope

-The depth and breadth of the content to be taught at a specific grade level and the development of the content across grade levels.
+Scope refers to the depth and breadth of the content to be taught at a specific grade level and across grade levels.

 Segment

-To split a word into pieces such as by its phonemes, morphemes, or syllables.
+Segmenting involves splitting a word into pieces, such as by its phonemes, morphemes, or syllables.
 Students may use this strategy to identify an unfamiliar word encountered in print or to practice phonological awareness skills with spoken words.

 Sequence

-The order in which the content should be taught for the best learning (building on past knowledge) within a grade level and across grade levels.
+Sequence refers to the order in which content is taught to maximize learning by building on past knowledge within a grade level and across grade levels.

 Shared reading